 If you have too much high LDL (“bad” cholesterol) in your bloodstream, it can cling to the walls of your arteries.
 On the other hand, low HDL (the “good” cholesterol that picks up cholesterol and takes it back to the liver for disposal) can also have negative impact.
 In general, high levels of HDL and low levels of LDL help reduce the risk of heart disease, while the reverse can ultimately lead to narrowed or blocked arteries.

 Uncontrolled hypertension, or high blood pressure, can put you at a higher risk for stroke and heart disease.
 High blood pressure is common, but many times people don’t know that they have it or they choose not to take the next steps to control it.
 That’s why it’s important for you to understand what high blood pressure is, who’s at risk, and how to keep your blood pressure within a healthy range.

 Uncontrollable Heart Disease Risk Factors

 The following heart disease risk factors are not modifiable.
 However, it is still important to be aware of these risk factors so that you can be extra vigilant about your cardiovascular health if you fall into any of these categories:

 Heart disease strikes men at a greater rate than women, however, the difference is not pronounced.
 Additionally, the symptoms for women present differently than in men.
 While as men may experience heavy chest and arm pain, women more often times can experience pain sensations in their jaw, back or abdomen.
 This differentiation has the potential to result in a higher rate of death among women since they may not think that the pain they’re experiencing is heart related and therefore, they delay seeking medical attention.
-For information on what symptoms to look for in women and men, click here.

 Older people are more likely to develop heart disease than the young.
 As you age, your chances of heart conditions and cardiovascular disease increase with those over 50 at the highest risk.